 Pileup etiquette

-I’ll be honest here, and in case you didn’t know, I do not consider myself an experienced operator.
-At the time of writing I’ve only had the amateur radio license for ten years, but I’ve been chasing DX for at least eight of them.
-The DXpeditions I’ve been on prior to Bouvet have been small scale operations, but I’ve made observations and have a reasonably good impression of “how the pileup dynamics” regardlessly.
+Real talk.
+In case you didn’t know, I do not consider myself an experienced operator.
+I’m new to the game and in no way pretending to be an expert of some sort.
+At the time of writing I’ve only had the amateur radio license for ten years, but I’ve been chasing DX for at least eight.
+My DXpeditions prior to Bouvet have been small scale, semi-attractive DX entities, but regardless I’ve made observations and have a reasonably good understanding of “how the pileup dynamics” work.

-However, people interrupting an ongoing QSO is another thing.
-I mean, for fuck’s sake, when the DX operator asks for someone’s callsign for the fourth time because you keep calling over them, take a hint.
-This will most likely not give you an advantage in the pileup, and the worst case is that the operator takes note of your callsign and avoid you for the rest of his operation hours.
-Seriously.
+I do have a beef with callers interrupting ongoing QSO’s, though.
+I mean, for fuck’s sake, when the DX operator asks for the callsign for the fourth or fifth time because some impatient operator keeps calling over, take a frickin’ hint!
+This will most likely not give any advantage in the pileup, and the worst case is that the operator takes note of the callsign and avoid it for the rest of the operation hours.

-Just QSX a bit up and let the guy do his job.
-Damnit.
+Just move up a little bit and let the guy do his damn job.

 For further inspiration, please read The DX Code of Conduct.